-While trading activity may be somewhat subdued ahead of the long weekend, stocks may attempt to extend their recent upward move in early trading on Thursday.
-The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 14 points.
+After ending the previous session nearly flat, stocks may move to the downside in early trading on Friday.
+The major index futures are currently pointing to a modestly lower open for the markets, with the Dow futures down by 18 points.

 German chemical giant BASF SE Friday said its subsidiary Wintershall has agreed to buy oil and gas assets from Norwegian energy firm Statoil ASA for $ 1.25 billion.
 The transaction would be financially effective retroactively to January 1, 2014.